jhurray/SQLiteModel/README.md

 There a couple good examples of how to use SQLiteModel

 ###Playground
 Included in this repo is a playground that you can use to fool around with the syntax and features of SQLiteModel.
-Make sure you open `SQLiteModel.xcworkspace` since this project uses cocoapods.
-Here one can find `SQLiteModel.playground` under the SQLiteModel project
+Make sure you open `SQLiteModel.xcodeproject` since this playgrounf imports the `SQLiteModel` framework, and make sure you are using the `SQLiteModel-iOS` scheme.

 ###Example Applications
 There is a repo with example applications for **iOS**, **TVOS**, AND **OSX** that can be found [here](https://github.com/jhurray/SQLiteModel-Example-Project).
 These projects all use CocoaPods, so make sure to open the `.xcworkspace` to get them running.